-Important: Once you have applied, tell your school if you receive any qualifying benefits as they can get funding called Pupil Premium.
+Important: Once you have applied, tell your school if you receive any qualifying benefits as they can also recieve Pupil Premium funding.

-QEHS has not received any Catch-up Premium for the academic years 2017-18 or 2018-19.
+QEHS did not received any Catch-up Premium for the academic years 2018-2019 or 2019-2020.
 Year 7 students are supported with English skills through targeted small group and individual activities in spelling and reading comprehension.
 The Maths Department use student mentors to support Year 7 students in Maths.